cs1302uga/cs1302-tutorials/packages.md

    ```
    $ javac -d bin src/HelloWorld.java
    ```

+   When you're first starting out in a Unix environment, you might feel lost at times.
+Remember, it's always important to know your present working directory (pwd) as that is the location where the commands you enter will be ran.
+In the command above, our pwd is `cs1302-packages`.
+Since the `HelloWorld.java` file is not in that directory, we had to specify the relative path `src/HelloWorld.java` to tell the compiler how to find that file relative to the pwd.
+We're telling the compiler "first, go into the `src` directory and then you'll see the file `HelloWorld.java`".

    Now, if you list the contents of the `bin` directory, you will see that it contains `HelloWorld.class`.
 Listing the `src` directory contents will show only `HelloWorld.java`.
    Now our project is more organized!